 2.2 Metagenomics

 The current state and ever-growing body of knowledge cementing the rhizosphere’s beneficial roles in plant health would of course not be possible without the advent of next-generation sequencing (NGS) technologies and techniques, especially Metagenomics and 16S profiling.
-This field of study and technique is defined as the study of genomes from environmental and community samples using shotgun whole-genome sequencing [general Metagenomics review paper].
+This field of study and technique are defined as the study of genomes from environmental and community samples using shotgun whole-genome sequencing [general Metagenomics review paper].
 Depending on the environment under study, there are detailed guidelines for sample collection and preparation, but beyond this, typical metagenomic pipelines are similar to most other NGS pipelines and consist of the following general steps: DNA extraction, library preparation, sequencing, assembly, annotation and analysis [envr.
 Sampling methods papers].
-Metagenomic studies are not limited to determining ‘who’ is present in the sample, rather its main goal is to determine the functional genome composition in the sample [Metagenomics review].
-These functional genomes, or metagenomes, allow investigators to extract probable biosynthetic pathways in that environment which highlight possible metabolic inter-dependencies between present taxa.
+Metagenomic studies are not limited to determining ‘who’ is present in the sample; rather its main goal is to determine the functional genome composition in the sample [Metagenomics review].
+These functional genomes, or metagenomes, allow investigators to extract probable biosynthetic pathways in that environment, which highlight possible metabolic inter-dependencies between present taxa.
 Determining these metabolic dependencies and probable biosynthetic pathways that exist in these communities provides a rich set of information from which fundamental insights may be obtained.
 The use of Metagenomic techniques in this Thesis, however, is limited 16S profiling in order to determine the presence and relative abundances of the known taxa in the synthetic communities used during in experimentation.
 Explain a bit about 16S profiling

 2.2.1 Metagenomics Costs & Possible Solution

-General Metagenomic studies document and contrast community compositions across space and others aim to document a specific community’s evolution across time during environmental change [cite temporal and spatial studies].
-While these environmental studies are important for myriad reasons, these only provide snapshots of the metagenomes and community composition during its collection.
-To glean more fundamental information which can be subsequently exploited for plant therapeutic use, many more snapshots across shorter time intervals are required.
-While the price of NGS studies have dramatically gone down, studying microbiomes in the current paradigm is an expensive endeavor for most laboratories.
-To cut costs down and increase productivity, a high-throughput system and research method is currently under development in the Garrido-Oter lab at the Max Planck Institute for Plant Breeding Research (MPIPZ; Cologne, Germany).
+General Metagenomic studies document and contrast community compositions across space while others aim to document a specific community’s evolution across time during environmental change [cite temporal and spatial studies].
+While these environmental studies are important for myriad reasons, they only provide snapshots of the metagenomes and community composition during its collection.
+In order to glean more fundamental information, which can be subsequently exploited for plant therapeutic use, additional snapshots across shorter time intervals are required.
+While the price of NGS studies has gone down dramatically, studying microbiomes in the current paradigm is an expensive endeavor for most laboratories.
+In order to reduce cost and increase productivity, a high-throughput system and research method is currently under development in the Garrido-Oter lab at the Max Planck Institute for Plant Breeding Research (MPIPZ; Cologne, Germany).
 The system, currently in the prototyping phase, is meant to allow investigators to quickly iterate over hypotheses and experiments that require Metagenomics sequencing only sparingly.
-The system relies on the bridging of the rhizosphere and phycosphere and the use of spectroscopic methods as a means of determining host and community fractions.
+The system relies on the bridging of the rhizosphere and phycosphere, and the use of spectroscopic methods as a means of determining host and community fractions.
 In the current phase of the project, the group first aims to obtain a qualitative sense of the system’s composition and dynamics rather than quantitative information.
-However, as development progresses, the use of Metagenomics techniques, should allow researchers to correlate the qualitative observations to quantitative metabolic information and ultimately help answer fundamental questions about the formation and dynamics of microbiomes.
+However, as development progresses, the use of Metagenomics techniques should allow researchers to correlate the qualitative observations to quantitative metabolic information and ultimately help answer fundamental questions about the formation and dynamics of microbiomes.

 2.3 Bridging the Microbiomes